 Hand Washing The Containers

 If you have any containers that aren’t dishwasher safe, then you need to hand wash them (examples are milk jugs, 2 liter bottles, containers from bakery goods…etc.).
-Don’t worry, you don’t have to spend too much time on this task.
+Don’t worry, you won’t have to spend too much time on this task.

 First, soak them in the sink filled with soapy water to allow the dirt to soften up.
 Then use an old rag or a paper towel to wipe out the insides.